MobileFirst-Platform-Developer-Center/MotoCorpService/payloads.md

             name:dora,
             license:lin123,
         }
 }
 ```

 ## 4. Customer get by id:
 Done when transitioning from search page to customer info page
+This is 2 queries on dashdb (Get customer by id, get visits by id, then the json object is formed)

 Search payload:
 ```